ozborn/jbratuimatools/README.markdown

 ECLIPSE INSTALL AND BUILD
 -Add target/generated-sources/jcasgen to the source directory if doing a java build -did not need to do last build

+TODO
+-Standardize on logging, maybe include Logger.properties for Uima Logging -Cleanup/Take action on log warnings for things like: "Failed to find needed related ontology concept in object :extra-axial at 1867"